vacp2p/rfc.vac.dev/docs/security.md

 # Security

-We take security seriously at Codex and across the <a href="https://free.technology/" target="_blank">Institute of Free Technology</a> and its affiliates.
+We take security seriously at Vac and across the <a href="https://free.technology/" target="_blank">Institute of Free Technology</a> and its affiliates.

 Please report any security incidents via <a href="mailto:security@free.technology">security@free.technology</a>.